 Mavis Warman - TCN TrusteeBorn in Newquay and now retired.
 Involved in the original start of the Newquay Sports Centre.
 On the Executive and a past Chairman of Newquay Chamber of Commerce and the NATC.
 Director of Newquay Regeneration Forum.
 More than 30 years experience in retail and catering.
 Chairman of Newquay in Bloom.

 David Graves -TCN Trustee .
 Worked for 40 years in the Chemical Industry as a Development Chemist for a number of large Chemical Companies before retiring to Newquay where both his son and daughter work.
-Currently running a small family business hiring camper vans .
+Currently running a small family business in the wedding and entertainment industry.
 First became involved with the Friends of Trenance Cottages in 2008 .
 Currently serves as Membership secretary for the Friends and Booking Secretary for the Cottage's Function room

 I have also sat for a number of years on the Visit Cornwall Partnership and use this as an opportunity to highlight any imitative s in Newquay and also defend any perceived Negativity.
 Although a relative newcomer to Newquay I am passionate about the town and am happy to lend whatever support and help I can to the ongoing development of Trenance Cottages and salute all those who have been involved to get the cottages to their current stage.